John Hardman, M.D.

 Dr. Hardman directed the Center's Mental Health Program from 1991-1993, became associate executive director in February 1992, and was appointed executive director in December 1992.
 In 2007, the Center's board of trustees voted to change the title to president and chief executive officer.

-Dr. Hardman has held faculty appointments in psychiatry and pediatrics at Emory University Medical School and was medical director of Peachford Hospital.
-He also has held prominent positions with professional and community organizations, including serving as president of the Georgia Psychiatric Physicians Association, president of the Georgia Council on Child and Adolescent Psychiatry, president and chairman of Leadership Georgia, and president and chairman of the Atlanta Historical Society.
+Dr. Hardman held faculty appointments in psychiatry and pediatrics at Emory University Medical School and was medical director of Peachford Hospital.
+He also held prominent positions with professional and community organizations, including serving as president of the Georgia Psychiatric Physicians Association, president of the Georgia Council on Child and Adolescent Psychiatry, president and chairman of Leadership Georgia, and president and chairman of the Atlanta Historical Society.

 He has served as a director of the National Association of Private Psychiatric Hospitals, as a member of the board of the High Museum of Art, as a member of the Atlanta Area Council Executive Board of the Boy Scouts of America, and on the Mayo Medical Alumni Association Board.
 He currently is chairman of the boards of the Ships of the Sea Museum and the Beehive Foundation and serves on the boards of the International Fertilizer Development Center and the Blum Center for Developing Economies, University of California, Berkeley.